-So this is going to be 26 days Marathon, each day dedicated to each letter from English Alphabets.
+So this is going to be 26 days Marathon, each day dedicated to each letter from English Alphabet.
 What is BM without a twist right, so we made our lives, even more, harder, by picking up four themes that will have 6 posts for 3 themes and 1 theme with 8 posts.

 I knew it was going to be hard, so I didn't want the themes to be fixed by a week.
 However, there are some ardent and very creative bloggers like Vaishali, who has fixed her four weeks with each theme.
 There has been an enormous amount of off-scene time spent discussing and planning this mega marathon.
 I know I am going to enjoy it to the core, and I hope you will enjoy it as well.

 The new change in this marathon will be the Linky tool that I am hosting for each day.
 So you will get to read the other participating blogs for each specific letter.

 It's going to 25 bloggers doing this Mega Marathon and it's going to be wonderful reading all of them.

 I am starting my marathon with letter A dedicated to Aloo Bhatura

 As you might know, fried dishes always have a special attachment.
 And when it comes to Indian Bread, Pooris, Luchis, and Baturas are my favourite.
 Of course not to mention Naan, Stuffed Parathas.
 Now you ask what I don't like right, well I like and prefer rotis to rice.

 I love Baturas and my earliest memory of eating these beauties have been when Amma used to make for us on Sundays.
 A road down the memory lane, thinking about Baturas, gets me all nostalgic.
 Reading that post got me all teary, all those days came gushing forth, remembering the spinster life that vanishes before you even start to enjoy it.
 The good thing is, you still can make baturas.